-Ecosystem-based Adaptation to Climate Change I Empowering Ukrainian Biosphere Reserves
+Ecosystem-based Adaptation to Climate Change and Regional Sustainable Development by empowering Ukrainian Biosphere Reserves

 In rural Ukraine, the project will operate in three target areas.
 These are the Desna Biosphere Reserve, the Roztochya Biosphere Reserve and the Shatskyi Biosphere Reserve.

 The Roztochya Biosphere Reserve was recognized by UNESCO in 2011.
 In June 2019 the biosphere reserve became transboundary (Polish and Ukrainian part).
 It is located in the western part of the province of Lviv in western Ukraine and includes the southern part of the Roztochya ecoregion shared with Poland.
 As part of the main European watershed (between the Black Sea and the Baltic Sea), it covers an area of about 75,000 ha.
 Forests cover about 47% of the biosphere reserve, the remaining area consists of agriculture, cultivated forests and settlements.